awslabs/amazon-s3-find-and-forget/README.md

 in S3 buckets.
 In order to achieve this goal the solution has adopted the following design principles:

-1. **Secure by design:** Every component is implemented with least privilege access, encryption is performed at all layers at rest and in transit, authentication is provided out of the box, expiration of logs is configurable, and record identifiers (known as **Match IDs**) are automatically obfuscated or irreversibly deleted as soon as possible when persisting state.
+1. **Secure by design:**
+   - Every component is implemented with least privilege access
+   - Encryption is performed at all layers at rest and in transit
+   - Authentication is provided out of the box
+   - Expiration of logs is configurable
+   - Record identifiers (known as **Match IDs**) are automatically obfuscated or irreversibly deleted as soon as possible when persisting state
-2. **Built to scale:** The system has been designed and tested for performance and high availability with petabyte scale Data Lakes.
+2. **Built to scale:** The system is designed and tested for performance and high availability with petabyte scale Data Lakes
 3. **Cost optimised:**
    - **Perform work in batches:** Since the time complexity of removing a single vs multiple records in a single object is practically equal and it is